spinamp/spindexer/crdt.md

-The spindexer crdt is designed to support p2p mutations of a replicated dataset.

-Mutations are performed on a piece of data using messages.
-Messages are stored in a central location.
-At the current state of the spindexer infrastructure, there is only a single spindexer node running and therefore the messages are stored within the spindexer database.
-Once there are multiple spindexer nodes running, messages will be stored externally using a publicly accessible storage solution, so that all instances of spindexer can read/write to the messages list.

-Note: this is not a fully p2p design as it relies on the central storage of the messages list.
+# The Spindexer CRDT

+Most content on Spindexer is just a transformed index from external sources, but there is some data that cannot be easily detected from external sources that is important for Spindexer to have (for example, Artist profile pictures are rarely on-chain or in NFT metadata).

+Spindexer has a basic CRDT that is designed to augment it's core functionality to support custom mutations to the database, independent of external sources.
+This is intended to preserve Spindexer's ability to stay decentralized, and so designed to eventually support p2p mutations of a replicated dataset without causing consensus issues.

+Mutations are performed on data in the DB via special messages that are applied to the DB using CRDT-based rules that ensure independent runs of Spindexer will eventually converge to the same database state, irrespective of the order in which messages are processed.

 # Messages
 Messages are the mechanism for mutating data within spinamp.
-Messages are a G-Set, meaning that messages can only be appended to the messages list.

-Messages consist of a timestamp to provide order, the dataset, the field, and the value to mutate.
+There are currently 2 supported types of messages.

+Inserts: For inserting full new records into any table
+Updates: For updating specific columns on specific records in any table

+Both CRDT types have been implemented to be used as a simple, generic way to update data in the database, to serve current use cases without special custom logic.

 Messages are idempotent, meaning that the same messages can be applied multiple times and result in the same mutations being applied and arriving at the same final state.

-Messages are commutative, in that messages can be applied in any order, but will only be applied if a newer timestamp for the same column and id has not been seen yet.
+Messages are commutative, in that messages can be applied in any order, but will only have a meaningful effect if a newer timestamp for the same column and id has not been seen yet.
 This means messages must be processed using a last write wins (LWW) strategy

-For the initial implementation timestamps in nanoseconds are used to timestamp messages, but this is not a robust solution in a distributed system.
-This assumes no messages are generated at the same time and that all clients have synchronised clocks.
-In a future implementation this should be replaced with a hybrid logical clock (HLC) to remove those assumptions

-# Processed Messages
+Messages consist of:
-Processed messages keep track of which messages have been processed.
-This way we know which messages have not yet been processed.
+ -  timestamp: to provide ordering
+ -  table: the table to be changed
+ -  entityId: the id of the record to be changed
+ -  value: the new value to be changed
+ -  column: the column to be changed (only for update crdts)

-# Processing logic
+# CRDT Message Processing Logic

+Update messages will update only a single column on a single record when processed, and will be applied if no newer value for that column is known.

+Insert messages will upsert and overwrite all columns of a single record, and will also only be applied if no newer value for that record is known.

+In both types, if there is a clashing timestamp, the string sort of the value of clashing messages is used to determine their order.

-All messages can be processed as upserts.
-In the future a 'tombstone' field can be added to a message that will add the ability to mark records as deleted.
-This requires a database migration to include the tombstone field on each entity, and is not included in the initial requirements so is being ignored for now.
+Deletes are not supported - in the future a 'tombstone' system may be added that can mark records as deleted, but this is not included in the initial requirements so left out for now.

-to process a message:
-  find all existing messages for the same table, column, id find max timestamp from existing messages
+There is a dedicated crdtInsertState and crdtUpdateState table that keeps track of the latest known timestamp on insert and update messages that have been processed.

+# Message Discovery and Processing Flow

+Messages are currently only discovered using a single mechanism, the backup seed, described below.

+When a new message is discovered, it is inserted into the mempool table, intended to hold messages until they're processed.
+Messaged are picked up by their respective processor, depending on their type, any updates are applied and then they're removed from the mempool.
+(They're still backed up as part of the seed)

+# Message Backup

+At the moment  the current state of the Spindexer infrastructure is that there is only a single Spindexer node running with no peer-to-peer network.

+Given this, even though the architecture is designed for a peer-to-peer setup, functionality for a node to accept and propagate messages via the network has not yet been implemented.

+In the current implementation, there is a central backup seed of messages which is an append-only, ordered list of messages.
+The seed is a G-Set (https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#G-Counter_(Grow-only_Counter)), such that messages can only be appended to the messages list.
+Messages are added to the seed centrally as part of database migrations which store the messages into a Seeds table.
+These seeds also act as a central backup location for all historical messages so that if a new Spindexer node is run, it has access to all historical messages to replay them.

+This does mean we still require database migrations to add new messages, but the next step to add support for messages being accepted via the network, with a basic authorization system (eg: checking signatures messages) is already supported by the existing design.

+In future, once there are multiple Spindexer nodes running, historical messages will likely be backed up externally using a publicly accessible storage solution, so that all instances of Spindexer can read/write to the messages list, and p2p propagation of messages may be implemented so that the central seed is not the only way in which messages are discovered.